BANK CREDIT CARD APPLICATION RULES

 CAPITAL ONE CARD APPLICATION RULES

-Venture cards earn 2x points per dollar on all purchases and have some of my favorite transfer partners like Emirates, Flying Blue, Avianca and Air Canada.
+Venture cards earn 2x miles per dollar on all purchases and have some of my favorite transfer partners like Emirates, Flying Blue, Avianca and Air Canada.
 They have also recently tightened up bonus rules on my favorite card.

 Other important Capital One application rules include: